The Docents

 • Displays at the County Fair and Miramar Air Show

 People with a wide range of interests both male and female, find a special niche with the docents.
-While most prefer to provide quality tours while telling Camp Pendleton's fascinating history, others carry out needed research, documentation, restoration, and preservation duties of the Base's original photograph, map and document collections.
+While most prefer to provide quality tours while telling Camp Pendleton's fascinating history, others carry out administrative needs, help with social media and plan events, active in fund raising, help in the gardens, conduct research, documentation, restoration, and preservation of the complex and it's artifacts.